 Conclusion

-Leadership and management are important aspects of running a business and they are interdependent.
-Managers need to have leadership quality to work with their team and achieve the target.
-And so do leaders who are required to execute processes and operations.
-The corporate world tries to infuse a culture where every employee has leadership qualities, including the managers.
+Leadership and management are important aspects of running a business, and they are interdependent.
+Managers need to have leadership qualities to work with their team and achieve the target, and so do leaders who are required to execute processes and operations.
+The corporate world tries to infuse a culture where every employee has leadership qualities, including managers.
 This overtime blurs the difference between leaders and managers.
-With this, every employee will have a sense of ownership of the business and work for the organizational goal.
+With this, every employee will have a sense of ownership of the business and work toward the organizational goal.

 You need both managerial and leadership qualities to succeed in your career, irrespective of the domain.
 There are a lot of ways to enter the field of project management, but professional certification training will help you stand out in the crowd.